Clowns lurked outside schools to promote a speech academy. Horrified parents called the police.

 While the academy acknowledged the stunt had not been well-received, it assured people that the clowns spotted outside school gates did “not offer any form of monetary rewards for children to follow them” and “strictly do not take any children out of the vicinity.”

-The academy’s director, Kelvin Tan, told The Straits Times that the clowns were part of a marketing campaign to promote speech classes taking place at the center.
+The academy’s director, Kelvin Tan, told the Straits Times that the clowns were part of a marketing campaign to promote speech classes taking place at the center.

 “There was no evil intention behind the costumes,” Tan said.